desnesn/beaker.dn.rpms/README.md

 #### 2.2) UBUNTU - CONTROLLER SETUP

-Ubuntu distros were setup on the folder /var/www/ubuntu_images/ at the controller, thus, on on the config file /etc/httpd/conf.d/beaker-lab-controller.conf :
+Ubuntu distros were setup on the folder /var/www/ubuntu_images/ at the controller, thus, on the config file /etc/httpd/conf.d/beaker-lab-controller.conf :

 ~~~
 ...